jamesshore/quixote/README.md

     // So far, 'assert()' and 'diff()' only support basic positioning.
     // But you can get any CSS style you want by using 'getRawStyle()'.

-    var fontSize = menu.getRawStyle("font-size");
+    // Get the font-size actually displayed in the browser var fontSize = menu.getRawStyle("font-size");

     // You'll need an assertion library like Chai to make assertions.